Public Universities in Germany: Rankings, Courses & Cost

 - Medicine/health science

-- Robotics/Artificial Intelligence,
+- Robotics/Artificial Intelligence

 - Social work

-Cost of Studying at Public Universities in Germany?
+Cost of Studying at Public Universities in Germany

+If you manage to get admission in any public university then the cost of studying in Germany will be zero or low.
 We all are aware by now that the public universities in Germany are free and do not charge tuition fees but only an administration fee of about 350 euros at the start of each semester.
 However, there are living expenses that candidates need to take care of.
 Candidates going to study in Germany are required to open a Blocked Account in Germany.
 A German Blocked Account is a mandatory requirement and simply put, is a closed bank account in a German Bank.
-As of January 1, 2023, keeping the rate of inflation in mind, the mandatory amount required in the German Blocked Account for studying in Germany is €11,208 for an entire year or €934 for a month.
-Along with this, candidates should also look at the miscellaneous expenditures involved in the study abroad process.

 How to apply to a Public University in Germany?